zhangwanlin0728/docs-v2/content/influxdb/cloud-iox/sql/SQL-reference.md

 | ALL             | Returns boolean TRUE if all subquery values have met the specified condition.                                                                                                                                                    |
 | AS              | Renames a column with an alias.
 Use in `CAST` operations.                                                                                                                                                                       |
 | ASC             | Sorts query results in ascending order.                                                                                                                                                                                          |
-| BOTTOM           |  Specifies the bootom number of records to return.
+| BOTTOM           |  Specifies the bottom number of records to return.
 | DESC            | Sorts query results in descending order.                                                                                                                                                                                         |
 | DISTINCT        | Selects only distinct values.                                                                                                                                                                                                    |
 | EXISTS          | Find all rows in a relation where a correlated subquery produces one or more matches for that row.
 Only correlated subqueries are supported.                                                                                     |